grafana/agent/docs/flow/tutorials/chaining.md

 ![](./assets/multiple.png)

-There are 4 series: Two scrapers each sending metrics to both filters so you end up with 4 series.
+There are four series&mdash;two scrapers each sending metrics to both filters, so you end up with 4 series.
 They differ in `job` and `cool_label/not_cool_label`.

 ## Multiple Outputs